attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_mim/README.md

 </code>

 ###Tip!
-AT&T Message App Installation Required
+AT&T Message App Installation Is Required

 Messages can only be obtained from users who have previously downloaded and activated the **AT&T Messages App** on their mobile device.
 This app is available in the iTunes App Store (for iPhones and iPads), and Google Play (for Android devices).

 ###Tip!
 Save the indexCursor!

 When you retrieve messages from the MIM API, an indexCursor is returned along with the headers.
-It is important to save this indexCursor for use with your next request, otherwise the API will send the same batch of message headers all over again.
+It is important to save this indexCursor for use with your next request; otherwise, the API will resend the same batch of message headers.

 ###Tip!
 Message Order

 Messages retrieved from the AT&T API will always be returned in order from newest to oldest.
-If you wish to allow sorting of messages within your application you should retrieve all message headers in one call and sort them however you wish.
+To allow sorting of messages in your application, retrieve all the message headers in one call and then sort them in the order you wish.

 How do I view message parts (attachments) ?
 ---

-- Obtain the Message Id, Part Number and Part Type from the message headers.
+1. Obtain the Message Id, Part Number and Part Type from the message headers.
-- Execute the static method getContentSrc which provides a properly constructed URL to obtain the message contents.
-For more information about the parameters refer to the Att.Provider.getContentSrc documentation.
+2. Execute the static method getContentSrc which provides a properly constructed URL to obtain the message contents.
+For more information about the parameters of this method, refer to Att.Provider.getContentSrc.

 <code>